SHAVINGTON PRIMARY SCHOOL

 Voice of the Child

-We are currently looking at a system, which will enable all children who are eligible for Free School Meals, or Pupil Premium Funding to have an individual mentor.
-They would meet with their mentor once a term to talk about how they are doing and to identify any areas where they feel they need some extra support.
+We have a system in place within school that enables all children who are eligible for Free School Meals, or Pupil Premium Funding to have an individual mentor.
+Mrs Pauline Elson and Miss Lisa Hulse are both Pupil premium mentors and have built strong positive relationships with their children through this process and other work they do within our school.
+The children meet with their mentor, one to one, once a half term to talk about how they are doing and to identify any areas where they feel they need some extra support.
 This could be anything from help with friendship issues, to a subject they are struggling with in class, to having no PE kit.
 These meetings give us a great insight into the best ways of using the money we receive through Pupil Premium.
 Their individual mentors also become a trusted adult in school who the child can speak to if ever they have a problem.

 What we offer: